 Responsibilities

-The chair of a technical committee is responsible for the overall management of that technical committee, including any subcommittees and working groups.
+The Chair of a technical committee is responsible for the overall management of that technical committee, including any subcommittees and working groups.

-The chair of a technical committee or subcommittee shall
+The Chair of a committee shall

-a) act in a purely international capacity, divesting him or herself of a national position; thus s/he cannot serve concurrently as the delegate of a National Body in his or her own committee;
+a) act in a purely international capacity, divesting him or herself of a national position; thus she/he cannot serve concurrently as the delegate of a National Body in his or her own committee;

-b) guide the secretary of that technical committee or subcommittee in carrying out his or her duty;
+b) guide the Secretary/Committee Manager of that committee in carrying out his or her duty;

-c) conduct meetings with a view to reaching agreement on committee drafts (see 2.5);
+c) conduct committee meetings with a view to reaching agreement on committee drafts (see 2.5);

 d) ensure at meetings that all points of view expressed are adequately summed up so that they are understood by all present;

-e) ensure at meetings that all decisions are clearly formulated and made available in written form by the secretary for confirmation during the meeting;
+e) ensure at meetings that all decisions are clearly formulated and made available in written form by the Secretary/Committee Manager for confirmation during the meeting;

-f) take appropriate decisions at the enquiry stage (see 2.6);
+f) take appropriate decisions at the committee stage (see 2.5) and enquiry stage (see 2.6);

 g) advise the technical management board on important matters relating to that technical committee via the technical committee secretariat.
-For this purpose she/he shall receive reports from the chairs of any subcommittees via the subcommittee secretariats;
+For this purpose she/he shall receive reports from the Chairs of any subcommittees via the subcommittee secretariats;

 h) ensure that the policy and strategic decisions of the technical management board are implemented in the committee;